zey-2/SSC_codes/README.md

 - `year`: The conference year to scrape (default: 2025)
 - `test_flag`: If True, downloads only three papers for quick testing (default: False)
 - `log_level`: Sets the logging level (default: `logging.INFO`).
 Accepts standard Python logging levels such as `logging.DEBUG`, `logging.INFO`, `logging.WARNING`, etc.
+- `download_flag`: If True, downloads PDF files for each paper (default: True).
+If False, skips PDF downloads and only collects metadata.

 ### Example: Enable debug output and save HTML files